 Social Security's Old-Age and Survivors Insurance (OASI) program faces long-run insolvency.
 Suggested remedies entail various combinations of program modifications that either reduce promised benefits or add to program revenues.
 Among the most frequently proposed changes are increases in the legislated retirement ages.
-Raising either the earliest entitlement age (EEA), currently 62, or the normal retirement age (NRA), currently 65 plus 2 months, would promote longer work lives, thereby increasing Social Security revenues by the amount of the additional payroll taxes collected.
-This article focuses primarily on the first option, examining the health and economic circumstances of the U.S. population aged 62-64.
+Raising either the earliest entitlement age (EEA), currently 62, or the normal retirement age (NRA), currently 65 plus two months, would promote longer work lives, increasing Social Security revenues by the amount of the additional payroll taxes collected.1 This paper focuses primarily on the first option, examining the health and economic circumstances of the U.S. population aged 62-64.

 From the 1940s until as late as the 1970s, 65 was by far the most popular age to become a Social Security retired-worker beneficiary.
 Since 1961, insured workers have been permitted to receive benefits before reaching the NRA-specifically, as early as age 62, the EEA.
-During the ensuing decades, the average age of first receipt of Social Security retired-worker benefits has declined markedly, with entitlement at age 62 now elected by 60 percent of eligible workers.2 Until 2000, the individual's monthly benefit amount (MBA) was reduced by 5/9 of 1 percent for each month before the NRA that benefits were received.
-For example, a retired worker who began receiving benefits at age 62 received 80 percent of the full benefit that would have been paid at age 65.
-Starting in 2000, when the NRA began its scheduled increase, the early entitlement reduction factor is 5/12 of 1 percent for each month of reduction in excess of 36 months.
-Therefore, when the NRA is 67, entitlement at age 62 will reduce the benefit paid to 70 percent of the full benefit payable at the NRA.
+During the ensuing decades, the average age of first receipt of Social Security retired-worker benefits has declined markedly, with entitlement at age 62 now elected by 60% of eligible workers.2 Until this year, the individual's monthly benefit amount (MBA) has been reduced by 5/9 of 1% for each month prior to the NRA that benefits are received.
+Thus, a retired worker who began receiving benefits at age 62 received 80% of the full benefit that would have been paid at age 65.
+As the NRA begins its scheduled increase this year, the early entitlement reduction factor will be